pranavred/x-buddy-location-display/README.md

 -   `activeTab`: Allows the extension to access the current tab for content script injection.
 -   `storage`: For saving debug settings.
+-   `tabs`: For finding loading location.
+-   `scripting`: For ruining the logic and updating the location.

 ## ToDo's